 It is clinically administered by a trained healthcare professional and designed to target the auditory, attentional and emotional aspects of tinnitus.
 Fully developed and tested in the early 1990’s, it has helped thousands of patients worldwide.

-Treatment is delivered via a compact, lightweight device, customized to your profile and contains an internal data and memory component to assist with treatment management on a dialy basis.
+Tinnitus treatment is delivered via a compact, lightweight device, customized to your profile and contains an internal data and memory component to assist with treatment management on a dialy basis.

 How Neuromonics Works